-There are three types of discrimination in the workplace:
+There are three main types of discrimination in the workplace:

 Examples of direct discrimination include refusing to pay people the same salary for performing the same job or only making training available to certain workers.

 This happens when a workplace rule or practice leaves one group of employees at a disadvantage.
 It is only acceptable if the condition is legitimate for the running of the business and there is no more proportionate and less discriminatory way of achieving the desired aim.

 One example could be making all employees come to work clean shaven, which would affect those with certain religious beliefs.

 This is when an employee is treated differently or unfairly because they have tried to make a discrimination complaint against the employer in the past.